amaarora/amaarora.github.io/_tmp/2021-01-13-efficientdet-pytorch.md

 1. TOC
 {:toc}

 This blog post is a direct continuation of my [previous blog post](https://amaarora.github.io/2021/01/11/efficientdet.html) explaining EfficientDets.
-In that post we look inside an EfficientDet and understood the various components such as BiFPN and Compound Scaling that make an EfficientDet network so powerful.
+In my previous post, we looked and understood what's inside an **EfficientDet** and also read about the various components such as **BiFPN** and **Compound Scaling** that make an EfficientDet network so powerful.

 Today, our focus will be to build on top of that knowledge and showcase how to implement the network using PyTorch step-by-step.
+Throughout this blog post I have added some side notes to be able to explain things better.

+> These side-notes would look something like this.

-**NOTE**: The code implementations shared below are not my own but have been directly copied from [Ross Wightman's](https://twitter.com/wightmanr) wonderful repo [efficientdet-pytorch](https://github.com/rwightman/efficientdet-pytorch).
-This repo makes heavy use of [timm](https://github.com/rwightman/pytorch-image-models) to create the backbone network and also several other operations.
+**NOTE**: The code implementations shared below are not my own.
+All code shown below has been directly copied from [Ross Wightman's](https://twitter.com/wightmanr) wonderful repo [efficientdet-pytorch](https://github.com/rwightman/efficientdet-pytorch). `efficientdet-pytorch` makes heavy use of [timm](https://github.com/rwightman/pytorch-image-models) to create the backbone network and also for several other operations.

-> As part of this blog post - we will not be looking at the source code of `TIMM`.
+> As part of this blog post - we will not be looking at the source code of `timm`.
 We will only be looking at the implementation inside `efficientdet-pytorch` repo.
 This is a conscious decision to keep this blog post from blowing up.
-We will uncover the wonderful `TIMM` library in a series of my future blog posts that I plan to start in about a 7-10 days time.
+We will uncover the wonderful `timm` library in a series of my future blog posts that I plan to start in about a 7-10 days time.
 Also, everything below is based on "my understanding" of the code.
-It is possible that Ross might have implemented things differently than what in the way that I have understood them.
+It is possible that Ross might have implemented things differently than the way in which I have understood them.

 ![](/images/EfficientDet.png "fig-1 EfficientDet Architecture")

 There are few notable things in the architecture above that we must look at before starting with the implementation:
 1. The BiFPN Layer only interacts with the feature maps at level 3-7 of the backbone network.
 2. [EfficientNets](https://amaarora.github.io/2020/08/13/efficientnet.html) are used as the backbone network for EfficientDets.
 3. There are bottom-up and top-down connections between the feature maps at different levels.
-Thus, we would need to be able to Upsample or Downsample the features.
+Thus, we would need to be able to **Upsample** or **Downsample** the features.
 4. The BiFPN Network consists of multiple BiFPN Layers and the number of BiFPN layers depends on the size of the EfficientDet (compound scaling).
 5. The EfficientDet Architecture consists of two main components - Backbone + BiFPN network.
 6. Each "Node" inside a BiFPN layer can accept either 2 or 3 inputs and it combines them to produce a single output.